jdblischak/jdb-conda/docs/README.md

 * `create-recipe-github.md` - Directions to create a recipe for a GitHub R package.

+* `develop-conda-build.md` - Directions to setup a development environment to hack on `conda-build`.

 * `submit-bioconda-bioc.md` - Directions to create and test a recipe for a Bioconductor R package for submission to bioconda.